Smoked Baby Back Ribs

 Hickory

-Our famously easy 3-2-1 ribs will make your rib game the envy of the neighborhood.
-This super simple recipe takes all the confusion out of making baby back ribs without sacrificing any flavor.
-Start by smoking your ribs for 3 hours, then cook inside foil for 2 hours.
+Our famously easy 321 ribs will make your rib game the envy of the neighborhood.
+This super simple recipe takes all the confusion out of making baby back ribs without sacrificing any of the flavor.
+You'll begin this method by smoking your ribs for 3 hours, then cooking inside foil for 2 hours.
 Finish by removing your ribs from the foil, brushing on BBQ sauce, and then cook for another hour.

 Ingredients